DimasDMM/transformers/README.md

-# Infer masked token with BERT
+# Experiments with BERT and Transformers

-## Introduction
+## Infer masked token with BERT

-BERT, or Bidirectional Encoder Representations from Transformers, is a new method of pre-training language representations which obtains state-of-the-art results on a wide array of Natural Language Processing (NLP) tasks.
+### Description

-In order to train a deep bidirectional representation in BERT, the authors  masked some input tokens randomly, and then predict those masked tokens.
-This procedure is known as a **masked LM** (MLM).
+BERT's authors trained it in two tasks and one of them is **Masked Language Model** (MLM).
+The task consists of mask some input tokens randomly, and then try to predict those random tokens.
+Hence, we do not need to pretrain BERT and we can directly test it,

 In this repository, I have implemented **a basic script to infer the masked token** in a sentence.

 Read the BERT paper: https://arxiv.org/pdf/1810.04805.pdf

-## Code
+### Code

 With this repository, there are some commands in Bash to run the Python code in a Docker container.
 Anyway, you can find all the Python scripts at [./code](./code)

 You can see the code execution step by step in the notebooks (see folder [./notebooks](./notebooks)).
 Additionally, the notebooks are available at Kaggle:
 - https://www.kaggle.com/dimasmunoz/infer-masked-token-with-bert

-## Commands
+### Commands

 > Note: These commands have been tested in MacOS and Git Bash (Windows).